 Starting in August 2025, the two switches will be able to be set independently (but with one dependency) with these functions:

-NO - the listing is not included VOW and BBO feeds, and further, the value in Publish To Internet is also locked to NO.
+NO - the listing is not included VOW and BBO feeds, and further, the value in Publish To Internet is also effectively NO, regardless of the value you set.

 This means it will not be included in the pool of listings for display publicly on IDX sites, nor will it be included in VOW or BBO feeds of all listings in the MLS.
 A Participant is eligible to receive a data feed of their OWN listing data, and listings that are Show to VOW = NO can be included in that specific feed of JUST their own listing data.